smaltcreation/storyverse/README.md

 #### Can I copy it ?

-No sorry, any full or partial reproduction of the site in any way is strictly prohibited without written agreement of Smalt Creating SAS.
+No sorry, any full or partial reproduction of the site in any way is strictly prohibited without written agreement of Smalt Création SAS.